edeprince3/mcpdft/README.md

 To run the Psi4 plugin mcpdft:

-* Download Psi4 (1.2rc2 or later) from github.com: https://github.com/psi4/psi4, and follow the installation instructions given here: http://psicode.org/psi4manual/master/build_planning.html .
+* Download Psi4 from github.com: https://github.com/psi4/psi4, check out version 1.9.1 (git checkout f53cdd7), and follow the installation instructions given here: http://psicode.org/psi4manual/master/build_planning.html .
 Make sure to keep the name of the plugin directory mcpdft .

 *  Configure with CMake to generate a Makefile.
 Run `psi4 --plugin-compile` to get a CMake command.
 Modify it as needed with `-D` for compiler, libraries, and options.